Auckland Cricket Association

-Murphy has worked in several positions with Vodafone since 2001 and is presently their Business Campaign Manager.
-He is studying to complete a Graduate Diploma in Business Studies (Marketing) having already completed a NZIM Diploma in Management.
+Murphy is currently the COO of the Pacific Business Trust and has worked in several positions with Vodafone including a role as Business Campaign Manager.
+He is studying to complete an MBA having already completed a NZIM Diploma in Management.

 Murphy brings his experience as an international and first class cricketer to the Board as well as his marketing experience with a high profile company.

 Marijana has been an active member of Parnell Cricket Club as a Grade Coordinator, Board member and recently retiring as Chair of the Parnell Cricket Board.
 Her passion is in the area of Junior Cricket with an in depth understanding of what is required to ensure young players stay in the game.

 She was instrumental in the development and completion of the Terry Jarvis Centre for Parnell Cricket.

 Has a Bachelor of Commerce degree from Auckland University and had a successful career in sales and marketing with Regent International Hotels.
 Currently working with the family business Kumeu River Wines.